celestiaorg/docs/docs/nodes/itn-setup-validator.md

    5000000000000utia.
 The repo to submit gentx is found on Discord.
    Make sure you name the PR and the gentx after your validator name.
 3. **Gentx submission deadline is Friday, March 10th 2023 23:59 UTC.**
+4. **Please DO NOT use pruning for now due to the bridge node, if this changes, we will let you know.**
-4. Instructions to start a bridge node are found [here](https://docs.celestia.org/nodes/bridge-node/#deploy-the-celestia-bridge-node).
+5. Instructions to start a bridge node are found [here](https://docs.celestia.org/nodes/bridge-node/#deploy-the-celestia-bridge-node).
    Please use your own celestia-app node as the endpoint for your bridge node and make sure to add `--metrics.tls=false --metrics --metrics.endpoint [<ip>:<port>](http://otel.celestia.tools:4318)` to your bridge node's start command. **Make sure to wait for official node release AFTER genesis, before setting it up.**
-5. How to find your bridge node id is found [here](https://docs.celestia.org/developers/node-api/#post-p2pinfo).
+6. How to find your bridge node id is found [here](https://docs.celestia.org/developers/node-api/#post-p2pinfo).

 ## Judging Criteria